-6.7.3.1.
-Applicants for a license shall file with the Chief of police, on a form issued by the Police Department, a written application signed under the penalties of perjury, containing the following information:

-- a.
-Name of applicant; - b.
-Address of applicant (local and permanent home address); - c.
-Applicants' height, weight, eye and hair color; - d.
-Applicants' social security number; - e.
-The length of time for which the right to do business is desired; - f.
-A brief description of the nature of the business and the goods to be sold; - g.
-The name and home office address of the applicants' employer; if selfemployed, it shall so state; - h.
-A photograph of applicant which picture shall be submitted by the applicant and be 2" x 2" showing the head and shoulders of the applicant in a clear and distinguished manner. - i.
-If operating a motor vehicle, the year, make, model, motor number, registration number, state of registration, vehicles' owner and address.

-6.7.3.2.
-At the time of filing the application, each applicant shall pay a fee of two (\$2.00) dollars.

-6.7.3.3.
-If in the opinion of the Chief of Police, an applicant is a not-for-profit community service, educational, or religious organization of good standing and reputation in the Town of Carver, the application fee shall be waived and a license to the organization may be issued and certified duplicate copies of the license issued to individuals to identify solicitors and canvassers for the organization.
+- A. Applicants for a license shall file with the Chief of Police, on a form issued by the Police Department, a written application signed under the penalties of perjury, containing the following information: - (1) Name of applicant; - (2) Address of applicant (local and permanent home address); - (3) Applicants' height, weight, eye and hair color; - (4) Applicants' social security number; - (5) The length of time for which the right to do business is desired; - (6) A brief description of the nature of the business and the goods to be sold; - (7) The name and home office address of the applicants' employer; if self-employed, it shall so state; - (8) A photograph of applicant which picture shall be submitted by the applicant and be two inches by two inches showing the head and shoulders of the applicant in a clear and distinguished manner; - (9) If operating a motor vehicle, the year, make, model, motor number, registration number, state of registration, vehicle's owner and address. - B. At the time of filing the application, each applicant shall pay a fee of \$2. - C. If, in the opinion of the Chief of Police, an applicant is a not-for-profit community service, educational, or religious organization of good standing and reputation in the Town of Carver, the application fee shall be waived and a license to the organization may be issued and certified duplicate copies of the license issued to individuals to identify solicitors and canvassers for the organization.
 Such organization must designate a Carver resident person who shall be authorized to direct and control canvassers and solicitors and who shall be required to furnish required application information for the organization, with a list of all individual solicitors or canvassers, and the address of each.
-The Chief of Police may waive application items c), d), g), and h) as to the individual canvassers and solicitors for such organization who are also Town of Carver residents.
+The Chief of Police may waive application items in Subsection A(3), (4), (7) and (8) as to the individual canvassers and solicitors for such organization who are also Town of Carver residents.